aerospike/aerospike-client-python/test/standalone/README.md

 These tests are designed to run manually.
-The automated tests in `new_tests` are designed to pass on any server configuration, but there are certain features in metrics that rely on certain server behavior or configurations out of the control of those automated tests.
+The automated tests in `new_tests` are designed to pass on any server configuration, but there are certain features that rely on certain server behavior or configurations out of the control of those automated tests.

 ## How to run tests

-- `test_node_close_listener.py` requires both Docker and Aerolab configured to use the former.
-If tweaking the test to use multiple nodes, aerolab must also be configured to use a valid `features.conf`.
+- `test_node_close_listener.py` requires Docker configured to use the former.

 Reason for test: `new_tests` does not manipulate the server.